kolkhis/tech-notes/homelab/storage-rebuild.md

 If the RAID root doesn't boot, we can use a rescue/live CD to re-check `/etc/fstab` (shouldn't be an issue with LVM) and bootloader settings.

+## Steps and Explanations

+This is a little more long-form than the steps written above, but the process is the same.

 ### Backup and Mirror Partition Table
 Create a mirror of the main boot drive's partition table on the new backup drive.